Timik232/LLM_LoRa/docs/hydra_config.rst

 Configuration Overview
 ----------------------------

-The configuration is organized into several sections controlling different aspects of the training pipeline:
+The configuration is organized into several sections controlling different aspects of the training pipeline.
+The framework uses **Hydra Config Groups** for environment-specific settings, providing automatic configuration management without manual file editing.

 .. code-block:: yaml